 Smoked Paprika is one of my favourite spices, I use it a lot and it is perfect here to give just a hint of a smoky, autumnal, bonfire-night sort of aroma to this soup.

 Dairy-free cream gives this soup its final, silky finishing touch.
 I like to use soya cream as it doesn't have a strong flavour, (my favourite is the Elmlea plant cream, found in the dairy aisle at supermarkets), but coconut or oat cream would also be fine.

-As I often talk about in my soup recipes, this will freeze beautifully so do make a big batch whilst you have lots of pumpkin to use up!
+Yes!
+As I often talk about in my soup recipes, this freezes beautifully so do make a big batch whilst you have lots of pumpkin to use up!

 I like to freeze mine in individual portions, (old margarine tubs work so well for this - just the right size for a generous single serving, and they stack really well to save space in your freezer!).

 Don't forget to label and date them, or you will be playing 'guess the soup' for months to come!